coap-security/coap-ace-poc-overview/README.md

 The demo largely sidesteps the issue of commissioning: devices are programmed already with the identities as they are known by the AS.
-This is a practical solution for a demo in which images are prepared and AS is operated independently.
+This is a practical solution for a demo in which images are prepared and the AS is operated independently.

 While the ACE framework itself is not concerned with the setup of keys between the RS and the AS, [RFC8995 ("BRSKI")] and related documents describe how